Killing Joke: Paul Raven and new direction (1982–1988)

 In 1987, Coleman and Walker began working on a new project, which was presented by Coleman and Walker as a studio project to the rest of the band.
 Raven took part in the sessions but ultimately asked for his name to be removed from the album credits.
-Ferguson recorded drums in Berlin but, according to Coleman, was dismissed because he wasn't able to manage the precise timings.
+Ferguson recorded drums in Berlin but, according to Coleman, was dismissed because he was not able to manage the precise timings.
 Raven denied this version of events, stating, "I know Paul and when he does something he does it properly.
 If it wasn't right he would have stayed there 'til it was".
 Session player Jimmy Copley was brought in to provide the drumming on the album, along with percussion player Jeff Scantlebury.
 Raven and Ferguson quit Killing Joke shortly afterwards, with Raven purportedly calling Coleman and Walker "a pair of ego-strokers".
 Coleman then delivered a lecture at London's Courtauld Institute about his method behind the songs, expounding on its origins in gematria and the occult, while Walker and Scantlebury provided a minimal acoustic musical backing.
 A recording of this event was released as The Courtauld Talks.

 The resulting album, Outside the Gate, released the following June, is Killing Joke's most controversial work to date due to its complex synth instrumentation and stylistic departure.
 It entered the UK Albums Chart at number 92 and stayed for just one week.
-No gigs were played in support of the album and it was not released in the USA.
+No gigs were played in support of the album and it was not released in the US.
 Virgin dropped the band two months later, by which time Coleman and Walker had become embroiled in a lengthy legal battle to extricate themselves from their contract with E.G.